torvalds/linux/Documentation/arch/x86/sgx.rst

 Systems supporting SGX2 additionally support changes to initialized
 enclaves: modifying enclave page permissions and type, and dynamically adding and removing of enclave pages.
-When an enclave accesses an address within its address range that does not have a backing page then a new regular page will be dynamically added to the enclave.
+When an enclave accesses an address within its address range that does analt have a backing page then a new regular page will be dynamically added to the enclave.
 The enclave is still required to run EACCEPT on the new page before it can be used.